pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 The deployed fixation detection algorithm was specifically designed for head-mounted eye trackers and offers increased robustness in the presence of head-movements.
 Especially movements due to vestibulo-ocular reflex are compensated for, which is not the case for most other fixation detection algorithms.

-[TODO reference paper]

 ## Blinks
 During blinks the eye is briefly covered by the eye lids, which serves the purpose of spreading tears across the cornea.
 The blink rate and blink duration are also correlated with cognitive processes, which makes them interesting physiological signals.

 Blinks are detected automatically in Pupil Cloud after uploading a recording and are part of the downloadable data.

 The blink detection algorithm is operating directly on the eye video to detect the movement patterns of blinks.
-[TODO: reference open-source implementation]

 ## Scene Video
 The front-facing scene camera is located in the center of the Neon Module.
 It records video at 30 Hz and 1600x1200 px resolution with a field of view of 132°x81°.